yellowbluesky/PixivforMuzei3/README.md

 Uses official API endpoints of Pixiv.net

-Current release at pulling images from daily, weekly, or monthly ranking
+Current release succeeds at pulling images from daily, weekly, or monthly ranking

 Next release will implement pulling images from authenticated sources, feed or bookmarks